lorenzo-stoakes/SneakyCharlie/README.md

 	./test.sh  - Run mocha/chai unit tests.
 Assign ALL_TESTS to run slooow but complete test suite.
 	./bench.sh - Pit the bot against the competition.

+__NOTE:__ It is currently a work in progress and thus shouldn't be expected to function well at all.

 [0]:https://github.com/mdp/JsPoker